 - The system automatically blocks a student’s ability to cancel or manage an appointment within three hours of the scheduled start time.

-NOTE: If this is your first time making an appointment, be sure to read the Writing Center Signup Policies handout (PDF: 2 pages), which details sign-up policies and instructions on how to schedule or drop in for appointments.
+NOTE: If this is your first time making an appointment, be sure to read The Writing Center Signup Policies (PDF: 2 pages), which details sign-up policies and instructions on how to schedule or drop in for appointments.